AD-ADrira/CourseraTest/README.md

 # CourseraTest
-Repository for Coursera html, css &amp; Javascript Cose
+Repository for Coursera html, css &amp and Javascript Course